wangshusen/CS583A-2019Spring/webpage/index.md

 - **Deadlines**

+	* Submit a proposal to Canvas before Mar 7.

-    -- (Not required.)
+    * (Not required.)
 Submit a preliminary version to Canvas before April 21th if you want to compete for the presentation and bonus.

-    -- Submit the final version to Canvas before June 1st.
+    * Submit the final version to Canvas before the final.
+(May be extended.)

 - **Submissions**: Put your source code and report to a Github repository and submit the links to Canvas.